 On January 1, 2022, the Cordero Company had the following shares outstanding:

-Preferred Stock: 30,000 shares, 8%, $50.00 par value.
+Preferred Stock: 30,000 shares, 8%, $50.00 par value

-Common Stock: 60,000 shares, $6.00 par value.
+Common Stock: 60,000 shares, $6.00 par value

 The following 3 transactions took place during the year and, where necessary, were appropriately recorded:

-January 15 Issued an additional 20,000 common shares.
+January 15: Issued an additional 20,000 common shares

-February 28 Split its common shares 2:1.
+February 28: Split its common shares 2:1.

-June 30 Issued an additional 40,000 shares of common stock
+June 30 : Issued an additional 40,000 shares of common stock

 However, on August 1, the board of directors declared a 15% stock dividend.
 The stocks will be distributed on August 31 to shareholders of record on August 15.
 The market price of the common shares was $20.00 per share when the stock dividend was declared.

-Instructions
+Instructions:

-Show the analysis used to (a) determine the number of common shares is currently outstanding on the declaration date and (b) how you determined the number of new common shares that will be issued.
+Show the analysis used to determine (a) the number of common shares currently outstanding on the declaration date and (b) the number of new common shares that will be issued.
 Then, show all necessary journal entries in the journal section below.